ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 All instances, regardless of their type, are related to satellite-type offshore producing wells without manifold [[15 - Pending]](#15).
 This type of well can be operated with different lifting methods [[16 - Pending]](#16) interspersed over time, sometimes with the natural method and sometimes with an artificial lifting method.
 The natural method can only be used when the reservoir pressure is sufficient to produce hydrocarbons at a commercial rate without requiring any additional energy.
 Otherwise, some artificial lifting method is required precisely so that extra energy can be added to the system.

 Fig. 1 contains a diagram representing the considered scenario when designing the 3W Dataset 2.0.0.
-This diagram only covers the components necessary for a good understanding of how 3W Dataset 2.0.0 was conceived.
+This diagram only covers the components necessary for a good understanding of how the 3W Dataset 2.0.0 was conceived.
 In summary, this diagram shows the production platform, the well itself, the subsea Christmas tree [[17 - Pending]](#17), the production and service lines, as well as sensors and valves.

 <table align="center" style="margin: 0px auto;">
   <tr>